 Tumor Immunology 101: A Navigation Guide for the Growing Field of Cancer Immunotherapy

-Specifically designed for clinical oncologists, registered nurses, nurse practitioners, and the entire medical team involved in treating cancer patients with immunotherapy, these introductory, CME- and CNE-certified programs provide an understanding of basic immunology principles in the clinical application and management of cancer immunotherapy and discuss emerging drugs and concepts in the cancer immunotherapy field.
+Specifically designed for clinical oncologists, registered nurses, nurse practitioners, and the entire medical team involved in treating cancer patients with immunotherapy, this introductory, CME- and CNE-certified program provided an understanding of basic immunology principles in the clinical application and management of cancer immunotherapy and discuss emerging drugs and concepts in the cancer immunotherapy field.

-Presented by leading authorities in tumor immunology and cancer immunotherapy, these programs will facilitate understanding of 1) the underlying principles of tumor immunology and immunotherapy, 2) the clinical indications for cancer immunotherapy and appropriate selection of patients, 3) patient management, and 4) the therapeutic effectiveness of immunotherapy to ultimately improve patient outcomes.
+Presented by leading authorities in tumor immunology and cancer immunotherapy, this program facilitated understanding of 1) the underlying principles of tumor immunology and immunotherapy, 2) the clinical indications for cancer immunotherapy and appropriate selection of patients, 3) patient management, and 4) the therapeutic effectiveness of immunotherapy to ultimately improve patient outcomes.

-Attendees also received the opportunity for professional networking that promotes collaboration and scientific exchange with experts, clinical oncologists and other health care providers from the surrounding community.
+Attendees also took advantage of the opportunity for professional networking that promotes collaboration and scientific exchange with experts, clinical oncologists and other health care providers from the surrounding community.

-The target audience for these programs includes clinical oncologists, registered nurses, nurse practitioners, the entire medical team involved in patient care, early career individuals, allied health professionals, and patient advocates who wish to learn principles of tumor immunology and immunotherapy, as well as improve their ability to select patients for immunotherapy and provide state-of-the-art clinical management for their patients.
+The target audience for this program included clinical oncologists, registered nurses, nurse practitioners, the entire medical team involved in patient care, early career individuals, allied health professionals, and patient advocates who wished to learn principles of tumor immunology and immunotherapy, as well as improve their ability to select patients for immunotherapy and provide state-of-the-art clinical management for their patients.

-Upon completion of this program, participants are able to:
+Upon completion of this program, participants were expected to be able to: